Having unprotected penetrative sex is the most likely way to pass on a sexually transmitted infection (STI).

 Men who have sex with men (MSM) should have a check-up at least every 6 months at a sexual health or genitourinary medicine (GUM) clinic.
 This is important, as some STIs do not cause any symptoms.

 Hepatitis A is a liver infection that's spread by a virus in poo.

 The infection is usually spread in contaminated food or drink, or by poor hand-washing.
 However you can also get hepatitis A through sex, including oral-anal sex ("rimming") and giving oral sex after anal sex.
 MSM with multiple partners are particularly at risk.

 Symptoms of hepatitis A can appear up to 8 weeks after sex and include tiredness and feeling sick (nausea).

 Hepatitis A is not usually life-threatening and most people make a full recovery within a couple of months.

-Men can avoid getting hepatitis A by:
+MSM can avoid getting hepatitis A by:

 - changing condoms between anal and oral sex

-- using latex gloves for fisting
+- using latex or non-latex gloves for fingering or fisting

 - not sharing sex toys